yuisofull/simple-golang-web-with-Postgresql-/README.md

 ### Deleting a User

 1. Access the application in your web browser (`http://localhost:9000`).
-2. Click on the "Delete User" link in the navigation bar.
-3. Enter the User ID of the user you want to delete.
-4. Click the "Delete" button to remove the user from the database.
+2. Click the "Delete" button to remove the user from the database.

 ## Important Notes